biorack/BASTet/doc/custom_analysis.rst

             """Initalize the basic data members"""

             super(omsi_mypeakfinder,self).__init__()

-            self.parameter_names = [ 'msidata' , 'mzdata', 'integration_width', 'peakheight' ]
+            self.analysis_identifier = name_key
+            # Define the names of the outputs generated by the analysis
             self.data_names = [ 'peak_cube' , 'peak_mz' ]

+            # Define the input parameters of the analysis
+            dtypes = self.get_default_dtypes()
-            self.analysis_identifier = name_key
+            groups = self.get_default_parameter_groups()
+            self.add_parameter(name='msidata',
+                               help='The MSI dataset to be analyzed',
+                               dtype=dtypes['ndarray'],
+                               group=groups['input'],
+                               required=True)
+            self.add_parameter(name='mzdata',
+                               help='The m/z values for the spectra of the MSI dataset', dtype=dtypes['ndarray'],
+                               group=groups['input'],
+                               required=True)
+            self.add_parameter(name='integration_width',
+                               help='The window over which peaks should be integrated', dtype=float,
+                               default=0.1,
+                               group=groups['settings'],
+                               required=True)
+            self.add_parameter(name='peakheight',
+                               help='Peak height parameter',
+                               dtype=int,
+                               default=2,
+                               group=groups['settings'],
+                               required=True)

         def execute_analysis(self) :
             """..."""

-            #Set default parameter values for optional parameters
-            if not self['integration_width'] :
-                self['integration_width']=10

-            #Copy parameters to local variables for convenience
+            # Copy parameters to local variables.
+This is purely for convenience and is not mandatory.
+            # NOTE: Input parameters are automatically record (i.e., we don't need to to anything special.
             msidata = self['msidata']
             mzdata = self['mzdata']
-            integration_width = self['integration_width'][0]
+            integration_width = self['integration_width']
-            peakheight = self['peakheight'][0]
+            peakheight = self['peakheight']

-            #Implementation of my peakfinding algorithm
+            # Implementation of my peakfinding algorithm

             ...

-            #Save output data
+            # Return the result.
+            # NOTE: We need to return the output in the order we specified them in self.data_names
+            # NOTE: The outputs will be automatically recorded (i.e., we don't need to anything special).
+            return peakCube, peakMZ
             self['peak_cube'] = peakCube
-            self['peak_mz']   = peakMZ

         ...

+    # Defining a main function is optional.
+However, allowing a user to directly execute your analysis
+    # from the command line is simple, as we can easily reuse the command-line driver module
+    if __name__ == "__main__":
+        from omsi.analysis.omsi_analysis_driver import omsi_cl_driver
+        omsi_cl_driver(analysis_class=omsi_mypeakfinder).main()

 1.1 Creating a new analysis skeleton
 """"""""""""""""""""""""""""""""""""

-- Copy the analysis template to the appropriate location where your analysis should live.
-Any new anlysis should be located in a submodule of the ``omsi.analysis.`` module.
+- Copy the analysis template to the appropriate location where your analysis should live (NOTE: The analysis template may have been updated since this documentation was written).
+Any new analysis should be located in a submodule of the ``omsi.analysis.`` module.
 E.g., if you implement a new peak finding algorithm, it should be placed in omsi/analysis/findpeaks.
 For example:

 .. code-block:: none